-This key aspect of the WCF enables key pupils to feel pride in their work and also allows children to see good examples of performance, therefore learning from one another.
+This key aspect of this element enables key pupils to feel pride in their work and also allows children to see good examples of performance, therefore learning from one another.
 Among other reasons, shout outs might be given to celebrate effective use of a sentence structure or vocabulary; improved or high achievement; presentation of work; spelling successes or for facing challenges with confidence and resilience.
 The reasons for a shout out being given should be explained concisely to optimise the impact.

-Part 3: rapid revise, easy edits, quick question and challenge (3 minutes)
+Part 3: WWW, EBI (3 minutes)